ContinuumDAO/RWA/docs/storage/Contract_Description_CTMRWA1StorageUtils.md

     - Calls setNonce to rewind nonce to previous state
 - **Returns:** True if fallback was successful
 - **Events:** Emits LogFallback event with failure details
-- **Note:** Storage object on decentralized storage must be cleaned up before retry
+- **Note:** The decentralized storage object (e.g., Greenfield) created for the failed add must be cleaned up before retrying

 ## Internal Functions